Stay At Home Educator

 Print the ice cream prewriting cards on cardstock.
 Slip the pages into protective dry erase sleeves and set them on the table with some dry erase markers.
 Then invite your preschoolers to practice their prewriting skills.

-Prewriting Activities for Summer
+Prewriting Activities Examples

 There are a number of prewriting activities that you can do with your toddlers and preschoolers to help them develop the writing skills needed for letter formation.
 Keep reading for seven great prewriting activities!